 By the way, my husband and I, apart from being Mexican, Hispanic and Latino; we have Chinese roots, as his grandfather and my great-grandfather were Chinese; that makes us Asian Hispanics, although we don't speak the language, nor do we follow Chinese customs, but well, we have our eyes ripped and we love Chinese food, if that counts.

-Anyway, little by little we have been getting used to these labels and so we have been adding to our life, celebrations like Hispanic Heritage Month that recognizes Hispanic history and culture and goes from September 15th to October 15th.
+Anyway, little by little we have been getting used to these labels and so we have been adding to our life, celebrations like Hispanic Heritage Month which recognizes Hispanic history and culture and goes from September 15th to October 15th.

 And you consider yourself Latino or Hispanic?